tharindu-sankalpa/mlflow-enterprise-platform/README.md

 - **Comprehensive Observability**: Advanced tracking and monitoring of all experiments
 - **Reproducible Research**: Environment versioning and experiment records
 - **Collaborative Development**: Team-oriented ML experiment management

+## ML Lifecycle Management

+The platform supports the complete machine learning lifecycle:

+1. **Data Processing**: Modular preprocessing pipelines with scikit-learn integration
+2. **Experimentation**: Structured tracking of parameters, metrics, and artifacts
+3. **Hyperparameter Tuning**: Scalable grid and random search with parallel execution
+4. **Model Registry**: Version control and stage transitions for models
+5. **Deployment**: Seamless transition from experimentation to production
+6. **Monitoring**: Runtime tracking of model performance and drift

 ## Repository Structure